ucla-imls-open-sci/UCLA-imls-docs/docs/website-guide/add-tab.md

 nav_order: 2
 ---

-# How to add new tabs to the website?
+# How to add tabs to the website?

 ... [list of instructions here] ...